-Our academic curriculum is written by staff with the oversight of the director who has over 40 years of experience in education and curriculum development studies.
+Our academic curriculum is written by staff which will be under the oversight of our director.
 Our end goal is that each student will be introduced to the most positive learning experience possible as well as being more than prepared to succeed in the public school system.
 Assessments are done for students 3 times per year, September, December/January and April.
 That way we are able to make recommendations to parents as necessary.

 We pull from several curriculum such as Handwriting Without Tears and ABeka.
 We allow our teacher the flexibility to include lessons that they find inspirational for their students.
 Some units will never be found in purchased curriculum.
 Units such as our simple machines and arctic units.
 Studies introducing concepts include: literature, mathematics, patterning, art, music, movement, science, fine motor skills, gross motor skills, and perhaps most importantly, proper social behaviors.

 We believe that it's the quality of the teaching staff, with continuing training, that makes the difference to create a vibrant program, .

 Arts and crafts are an important part of the preschool learning process.
 They provide an opportunity for freedom of expression and creativity.
 They build motor and hand-eye coordination, and develop visual-spatial perception.
 In addition the children have an opportunity to produce a product which relates to the current area of study or holiday.

 Our Bible curriculum is created and developed yearly by the director.
 Our annual plan is built each August.
 Our focus is to teach spoonfuls of the Gospel message, amounts that are appropriate for preschool age children level of understand.
 Our lessons are basic Bible lessons that are often reinforced during class time activities.
 All classes are on the same lesson, and have the same memory verse.